 and welcome to our German Word of the Day,

-this time with a close look at one of those famous models.
+this time with a close look at one of the famous modal verbs…

 Seriously though, there’s definitely a lot to talk about so let’s jump right in :)